 Do you have prior service experience with the US Army or another military branch?
 Do you miss: Living on post?
 Working in a field you are comfortable in?
 Having a good job that satisfies a desire to help your country?
 If the Reenlistment Eligibility (RE) Code you were assigned upon separating from military service allows you to reenlist, please consider it!

 Uncle Sam is interested in your prior service experience and would like you to consider reenlisting.
 Of course, not everyone who has previously served is fit to rejoin.
 Please look through the qualifications below and consider contacting a recruiter about reenlistment bonuses you can receive.
-As of May 2012, prior service reenlistment into the Army Reserve can get you up to a $10,000 bonus.

 No older than 42 and can qualify for regular retirement with 20 or more years of active Federal service by age 62.